 General Terms and Conditions

 These Terms and Conditions (“T&Cs”) govern all access to and use of the Certifaction® Solution provided by Certifaction AG, Limmatquai 120, 8001 Zurich, Switzerland, CHE-343.475.910 (“Provider”).
-By accessing or using the Certifaction® Solution, any individual or entity (“User”) agrees to be bound by these T&Cs, whether or not a separate SaaS agreement exists.
+By accessing or using the Certifaction® Solution, any individual or entity (“User”) agrees to be bound by these T&Cs, to the extent applicable to their user type.

 1. License